C++ Iterators

 1. Iterator Categories

-Iterators are classified by what operations they support.
-Each category subsumes all operations of weaker categories.
+• Iterators classified by supported ops.
+Each category subsumes weaker ones.

 Category What you can do Example